KyleM2004/Pixel_To_Code_Mastering-Teamwork-Coding-Excellence-and-Debugging-Skills-in-Web-Development/README.md

-# CodeCrafters: Mastering Teamwork, Coding Excellence, and Debugging Skills in Web Development
+# Pixel To Code: Mastering Teamwork, Coding Excellence, and Debugging Skills in Web Development

-Welcome to the CodeCrafters training session!
+Welcome to the Pixel To Code training session!
 This workshop is designed to enhance your skills in teamwork, writing maintainable code, and debugging - essential skills for any aspiring web developer working on projects like our Online Bookstore Platform.

 ## Session Overview